itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 ## 6.2 EME

-Add a EME solver to current project with the code `type='EME'`.
+Incorporate an EME solver into the current project using the code `type='EME'`.

 ```python
 add(